akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 }
 ```

-Thats the ID that Liferay assigned to the document when it was created.
+That's the ID that Liferay assigned to the document when it was created.
 (Of course your value is different...)

 But before we can extract the value into a exchange property, we are facing a challenge here.
 The *Log* component after the *HTTP4* component consumed the response from the POST request.
 Because that response was a stream, it is not in the exchange body anymore.